Fab2bprog/csharp-textbox-winform/README.md

 Easiest way to validate textbox.
 Very robust code that can satisfy the most demanding people.

-Value input Control in TextBox type fields in C sharp all seizures are made naturally with automatic consistency tests and corrections.
+Value input Control in TextBox type fields in C sharp .
+All validation are made naturally with automatic consistency tests and corrections.
 You can set maximum and minimum values for some numeric fields.
 In terms of entering the decimal field of the TextBox you will be able to define in the source code the desired number of decimal places.

 - Enter code/Reference.
 - Enter integers and hex numbers.
 - Entering decimal and monetary numbers.